dexie/dexie-website/docs/DexieErrors/Dexie.PrematureCommitError.md

             });
         });
     })
 ]);

 console.log(JSON.stringify(drdree));
 console.log(JSON.stringify(snoopy));
 ```

-*The two transactions can run in parallell.
-[Zones](Promise.PSD) will make sure that each time someone uses a table, it will be invoked using that current transaction of that particular flow of async calls.*
+*The two transactions can run in parallel.
+[Zones](/docs/Promise/Promise.PSD) will make sure that each time someone uses a table, it will be invoked using that current transaction of that particular flow of async calls.*